maciej-zarzeczny/instagram-clone/README.md

 [Live website](https://maciekz1996.github.io/instagram-clone)

 This project was created using React and Redux.
 It is a clone of instagram website.
 The main purpose of this project was to replicate instagram UI with some basic functionality.
-The data inside the app such as users are fetched asynchronously from https://randomuser.me/ API using axios library.
+Data inside the app such as users are fetched asynchronously from https://randomuser.me/ API using axios library.

 **Technologies used:**
 * React (creat-react-app)